 The MVLA purchased at auction a 1760-1773 ledger book kept by George William Fairfax of Belvoir Plantation.
 This ledger documents, in extensive detail, a previously unknown suite of furniture that George William Fairfax purchased and later gave to George Washington for use in the front parlor.
 While none of the original furniture survives, the extensive documentary evidence provided enough information to allow curators to have the furniture reconstructed as it might have been.

-Since the closure of the Front Parlor in August 2017, Historic Preservation & Collections staff embarked on a full-scale restoration of the room, carefully studying all elements of the room, physically preserving the architectural elements, and returning the room to its 1799 appearance.
-During the project, preservation staff and craftsmen will be restoring the paneling, ceiling, floorboards and windows and repainting the woodwork a neutral, cream color as identified in the latest round of paint analysis.
-Extensive physical investigation will be undertaken on and behind the paneled walls.
-In the meantime, curators and other specialists are working to painstakingly recreate the suite of furniture that Washington purchased from the Fairfax's Belvoir estate, including the furniture fabrics, as well as the personal portraiture that would have hung on the walls.
-Further, appropriate window textiles will be identified and both the fireback and overmantel painting were conserved, and a replica fire back was installed in the room.
+Over the past several years, the Historic Preservation & Collections staff embarked on a full-scale restoration of the room, carefully studying all elements of the room, physically preserving the architectural elements, and returning the room to its 1799 appearance.
+During the project, preservation staff and craftsmen preserved the paneling, ceiling, floorboards, and windows and repainted the woodwork a neutral, cream color as identified in the latest round of paint analysis.
+Extensive physical investigation was undertaken on and behind the paneled walls.
+In the meantime, curators and other specialists worked to painstakingly recreate the suite of furniture that Washington purchased from the Fairfax's Belvoir estate, including the furniture fabrics, as well as the personal portraiture that would have hung on the walls.
+Further, appropriate window textiles were identified, both the fireback and overmantel painting were conserved, and a replica fire back was installed in the room.
 The room reopened to the public on February 16, 2019.